Sodom and Gomorrah (1962 film): Plot

 The twin cities of Sodom and Gomorrah prosper because of their great deposits of salt, which are mined by an army of slaves.
 The decadent citizens, who have become wealthy by trading salt, live in luxury and use slaves as servants and for violent games of entertainment.

-After a night of revelry, Astaroth (Stanley Baker), the Prince of Sodom, tells slave girl Tamar (Scilla Gabel) to carry a message to the king of the Elamites, with whom he plans to overthrow his sister, Bera, Queen of Sodom (Anouk Aimée).
+After a night of revelry, Astaroth, the Prince of Sodom, tells slave girl Tamar to carry a message to the king of the Elamites, with whom he plans to overthrow his sister, Bera, Queen of Sodom.
 Returning from her meeting in the desert with the Elamite leader, Tamar is captured by a Sodomite patrol.
 Queen Bera demands the name of her co-conspirator.
 Tamar refuses to speak under interrogation and Bera has her and her two young sisters killed.

-Meanwhile, Lot (Stewart Granger) leads his family and a Hebrew tribe through the desert, hoping that he can find a permanent home for his people along the fertile banks of the River Jordan.
+Meanwhile, Lot leads his family and a Hebrew tribe through the desert, hoping that he can find a permanent home for his people along the fertile banks of the River Jordan.
 By contrast with the people of the twin cities, the Hebrews are presented as a pious and austere people with high moral standards.
-As the Hebrews approach their destination, Lot meets the beautiful Ildith (Pier Angeli), who luxuriates in a litter while a group of slave girls in chains precede her over the rocky terrain.
+As the Hebrews approach their destination, Lot meets the beautiful Ildith, who luxuriates in a litter while a group of slave girls in chains precede her over the rocky terrain.
 Lot assumes that Ildith owns these women.
 She tells him that she is also a slave, albeit the chief of the Queen of Sodom's body slaves.
 Lot tells her that owning slaves is evil.

 Once Lot and his people reach the Jordan, he negotiates the use of the land on one side of the river with Queen Bera, promising her both grain and defense should Sodom's desert enemies attack.
 In a surprising turn, she gives Lot Ildith, who does not wish to leave the queen or her life of luxury in Sodom.
 Astorath is disgusted and baffled by his sister's easy terms with the Hebrews.
-However, he soon turns his attentions to Lot's flirtatious daughter, Shuah (Rossana Podestà).
+However, he soon turns his attentions to Lot's flirtatious daughter, Shuah.